 Rockwood Vineyard was planted between 2001 and 2018.
-Of the two Grosset vineyards in the higher altitude north-eastern corner of the Watervale subregion, ‘Rockwood’, with its hard red rock and variable soils, is viticulturally the more challenging.
+An A-Grade Certified Organic and Biodynamic (ACO) vineyard, in the higher altitude north-eastern corner of the Watervale subregion, ‘Rockwood’, with its hard red rock and variable soils, is viticulturally the more challenging.
 In fact, its geology is very different to Springvale Vineyard close by.

 From the eastern boundary of the property, a very stony section rated as ‘marginal’ for viticulture, is planted to two different clones of the Italian variety, Fiano, used in the making of Apiana.